← Home·Rivian

 “What I built for this conversation is live at flow.thedefrag.ai.
 The MCP source, the Claude Code plugin, the Rivian and Anduril prospect pages — all there.
 That's what I'd hand a prospect at the end of an FDE engagement: a working integration they can pull and run against their own project, not a slide deck.”

-If they ask “what would you do first as an FDE?” — “Harden the MCP into a reference server your customers fork in a weekend.
+If they ask “what would you do first as a deployment engineer (FDE)?” — “Harden the AI-to-Flow bridge (the MCP server) into a reference server your customers fork in a weekend.
 Expose change-requests and approvals as first-class tools so the agent can walk the full governance cycle.
 Per-user OAuth so the audit trail attributes to the engineer, not a service account.”